Global Service Learning Program in Costa Rica

 Minimum GPA of 2.9 at the time of departure and be in good standing with the ILR School and the university (no pending Judicial Administrative violations).
 Spring 2014 graduates are not eligible (you must be enrolled in ILR for fall 2014).

 The ideal candidate will have demonstrated cross-cultural skills, experience in human resources (courses and internship experience), excellent written and oral communication skills, team work experience, service-orientation, flexibility, adaptability and maturity.
-Spanish language skills are beneficial but NOT required.
+Knowledge of basic Spanish language is required.

 Donna Ramil, Associate Director International Programs, 117 Ives Hall for further information.